emabee/rust-hdbconnect/hdbconnect_async/src/code_examples.md

 ## Result set evaluation with `try_into()`

-While it is possible to iterate over the rows of a resultset and then retrieve each value in each row individually, this driver offers a much more convenient way - the method `try_into()` allows assigning the resultset directly to some appropriate rust data type of your choice!
+While it is possible to iterate over the rows of a result set and then retrieve each value in each row individually, this driver offers a much more convenient way - the method `try_into()` allows assigning the resul tset directly to some appropriate rust data type of your choice!

 `try_into()` is available on [`HdbValue`], [`Row`], and [`ResultSet`],